Supply Chain and Service Management ConcentrationDeclare this concentration now! Request info Apply

 View the College of Management and Supply Chain Advisory Board panel: Industry Insights, Careers in Supply Chain.

 Declare your Supply Chain and Service Management Concentration now!

 A concentration in Supply Chain and Service Management provides key skills in major industries such as financial services, health care, tourism and entertainment, education and high-tech development.
 These skills form the base for a successful and secure long-term career, from entry level manager growing into senior management as well as opportunities for entrepreneurship.

-SCSM students need to complete a six course sequence.
+- SCSM students need to complete five courses for this concentration.
 During this time, they will complete real-world projects, interview and meet senior managers, and, with faculty guidance, gain confidence in their business ability and build a set of accomplishments that impress employers.